ragavpn/Internal-Tool-For-EGA/replit.md

 # Overview

-This is a full-stack feedback management system called "FeedbackFlow" that provides sentiment analysis capabilities for customer feedback.
-The application allows users to create customizable feedback forms, collect responses, and analyze sentiment using AI.
-It features brand template management, real-time analytics dashboard, and comprehensive feedback visualization.
+This is a full-stack industrial device management system that enables companies to track devices, schedule maintenance, and manage equipment efficiently.
+The application features employee authentication, device CRUD operations, maintenance planning, and real-time dashboard analytics with a mobile-first responsive design.

 # User Preferences